Hydrodynamic theory of wetting by active particles

-States are classified first according to whether they are phase separated at $t_{\rm f}=200$, then by whether they are pinned, and then the partial/full wetting cases are resolved.
-Finally the full-to-partial wetting line is calculated.
+As an outline of the classification algorithm: States are classified first according to whether they are phase separated, then by whether the barrier is wet, and finally by whether the barrier is fully- or partially-wet.
+Finally the wetting transition line is calculated.
 This we now describe.

-\paragraph{Phase separated vs homogeneous states.} The scale of fluctuations outside of the barrier is measured using the variance of density fluctuations away from the barrier:
+\paragraph{Phase separated vs homogeneous states.} The following variance of density away from its mean value is measured: